ausraf720/RaphaelFlorea_T1A2/readme.md

 At the bottom of the page is a footer that displays a Github icon and LinkedIn icon, with links to both of my accounts for those services respectively.
 They also have animations, where they will enlarge when hovered over.

-### _Blog_
+### _Blog (Machine)_

-The current blog is about a project of mine involving 'redstone' in the game Minecraft.
-This project may not be kept on this blog in the future, as the game might make the profile seem unprofessional, but it is a project I want to showcase in some capacity as it demonstrates my ability to understand logic circuits and binary.
+The current blog is about a project of mine involving 'redstone' in the game Minecraft, and it is a project I want to showcase in some capacity as it demonstrates my ability to understand logic circuits and binary.

 At the top of this page, and the rest of the pages, is a navbar.
 This navbar helps the entire website to be accessible in the following ways:
 * The position is fixed, so it's always on the screen